NeoGeographyToolkit/StereoPipeline/INSTALLGUIDE.rst

 ASP builds are for Linux and OSX (with the Intel processor).
-ASP was verified to work under Microsoft Windows using the Windows Subsystem for Linux, and under the OSX M1 processor using Rosetta.
+ASP was verified to work under Microsoft Windows using the Windows Subsystem for Linux, and under the OSX M1 processor using Rosetta 2.

 Choose either the latest build (recommended) or a stable release
 from: